psvensson/spincycle/README.md

     module.exports = SampleGame

-The modle property of the class tells spincycle which properties to save when serializing this object, but also which properties to instantiate this object with when given a record, and finally which properties it's OK to copy over to the client when synchronizing object properties (or just handing out the object to a target service)
+The model property of the class tells spincycle which properties to save when serializing this object, but also which properties to instantiate this object with when given a record, and finally which properties it's OK to copy over to the client when synchronizing object properties (or just handing out the object to a target service)

 Properties can be basic, like strings or numbers, where the property name is defined in the 'value' property.
 So that if you want the object property 'shoeSize' to be instantiated from record and saved when serializing you write just that in the 'value' property.